JS-DevTools/omnipath/README.md

 ### `normalize(path, [options])`
-Normalizes a path, taking care of `..` and `.`, and removing duplicate path separators.

 - **path** (_required_) - `string` or `Url` or `OmniPath`<br>
 The path to be normalized.
 See [`parse`](#parsepath-options) for details.